 Florence, Italy is known for its amazing array of Renaissance art, its wonderful food, and its picturesque streets.
 The capital of Tuscany, it’s also a great base for exploring smaller towns around the region.
 Here are the best day trips from Florence for families.
 These day trips are 2 1/2 hours or less from Florence, so you can easily get there and back without keeping the kids up all night.

-We visited Florence in 2022 as part of our Family Year Out, when our kids were 5 and 7.
+We spent a month in Florence with kids as part of our Family Year Out, when our kids were 5 and 7.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play on your next trip!

 The Best Day Trips from Florence for Families

 Florence makes a great base for exploring smaller towns around Tuscany.
 We spent a month in Florence- with one day trip a week, we still only just scratched the surface of exploring the area around this wonderful city.
 We’ve rounded up the best day trips from Florence with kids.